Daytona International Speedway#3 in Best Things To Do in Daytona Beach

 More than the miles of shoreline, Daytona is probably best known for the Daytona International Speedway.
-Since opening in 1959, the complex has been the focus point of the city, as host to the biggest racing competitions (like February's Daytona 500) and other smaller events throughout the year.
-On non-event days, you can walk onto the race track or take a guided tour via tram.
+Since opening in 1959, the complex has been the city's claim to fame, as host to the biggest racing competitions (like February's Daytona 500) and other smaller events throughout the year.
+On non-event days, you can take a guided tour via tram.

 During the half-hour Speedway Tour, you'll take a spin through Daytona International Speedway's infield, pose for a photo at the podium in Gatorade Victory Lane, and stand next to the car of this year's Daytona 500 champion.
 Tickets for adults cost $19; tickets for kids ages 5 to 12 cost $13 and children ages 4 and younger ride for free.
 If you're hoping to delve deeper into the speedway's historical sites, consider taking an All Access Tour.
 You'll have to fork over a bit more coin ($26 for adults; $20 for kids ages 5 to 12), but you'll have the opportunity to check out the media deadline room, peer into the pit stalls and enjoy spectacular views of the trioval and infield from frontstretch seating.
 Even if you're not much of a racing aficionado, previous travelers said it's still worth a visit.